Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise

-A fabricated DuRKID is shown in Fig. 1(c).
+We have chosen a lumped element capacitor C for our device design.
+Related to inductance L and capacitor C, lumped-element KIDs were proposed years ago for THz KIDs, partially because the lumped L design was found to provide a good method for collecting the created quasiparticles relative to a design that would have quasiparticles distributed throughout a cavity-length resonator\cite{LEKID}.
+Furthermore, a lumped-element L design has recently been used for millimeter wave astronomy \cite{DualPolLEKID}.
+Our fabricated design serves as a proof of concept, utilizing SiNx parallel-plate capacitors which are compact compared to capacitors that utilize the substrate or SOI-based dielectric.
+While lower noise capacitors could be used in the future, our fabricated design merely demonstrates one approach.

 Many DuRKIDs are fabricated together on a high-resistivity ($>$20 k$\Omega$.cm) silicon wafer.
-The base superconducting layer is a TiN-Al bi-layer, with 15 nm thick TiN and a 250 nm thick Al. This bilayer was patterned followed by the removal of Al to leave TiN bare in certain locations to provide kinetic inductances $L_{kA}, L_{kB}$ and $L_{kC}$ as part of the total inducances $L_{A}, L_{B}$ and $L_{C}$, respectively.
-The dielectric layer for the capacitor bridge is a high-density silicon nitride (SiNx) film with a nominal thickness of 275 nm deposited using PECVD. \cite{pike}.
-Then via holes are made using SF$_{6}$ reactive ion etching.
+A single fabricated DuRKID is shown in Fig. 1(c).
+There are 3 DuRKIDs per chip, and the physical layout of a chip is shown in Fig. 2(a).
+Note that the center DuRKID is Device 2, and its orientation matches that of Fig. 1(b) and 1(c).
+Device 1 and 3 are rotated by 180 degrees relative to Device 2 and they are biased in parallel unlike Device 2.
+The base superconducting layer is an Al/TiN bilayer, consisting of 250 nm thick Al on top of 15 nm thick TiN.
+The bilayer is patterned followed by the removal of Al to leave TiN bare in certain locations to provide kinetic inductances $L_{kA}, L_{kB}$ and $L_{kC}$ as part of the total inductances $L_{A}, L_{B}$ and $L_{C}$, respectively.
+The dielectric layer in the capacitor bridge is a high-density silicon nitride (SiNx) film with a nominal thickness of 275 nm, deposited using PECVD \cite{pike}.
+Via holes in the dielectric are made using SF$_{6}$ reactive ion etching.
 A 250 nm sputtered Al film forms the counter electrode of the capacitor bridge.
-After patterning the counter electrode, excess SiN$_{x}$ is removed from most of the sample area to allow access to the leads on the base layer.
-Three devices are fabricated per chip, as shown in the device layout of Fig. 2(a).
-Devices 1 and 3 are not rotated relative to Fig. 1(b-c) such that they share galvanic coupling to port 1.
-Device 2, the center device, is the only device that is galvanically coupled to port 3, due to a $\pi$ rotation of the device relative to Fig. 1(c).
+After patterning the counter electrode, excess SiN$_{x}$ is removed from most of the sample, which allows access to bonding pads on the base layer.